torsag/VFKL/README.md

 		}
 	}

 The Blobendpoint, accountname, accountkey are configured with local storage emulator connections.
 By default, they are configured with the above values.
+The 	     MaskinPortenClientId is the client id that you can get from the samarbeidsportalen where you register a maskinporten client.
+The maskinportenkey is the publicprivate key pair that you receive from the samarbeidsportal which is then base64 encoded and and set in here.

 ## Run the application locally